History of the Archives

 On the other hand, in 1999 and 2000 the museum succeeded through the Direktør Werner Richter og Hustrus Legat and the Novo Nordisk Foundation art-historical fund to cover part of the expenses relating to Keld’s work of transcribing and collating the letters and for help with reading certain Italian letters.
 The director of the Society for Danish Language and Literature (DSL), Jørn Lund and the director of the Danmarks Kunstbiblitek (i.e. the Danish Art Library), Patrick Kragelund were by the DSL linked to the project as external consultants.

 In 2003, the Danish National Research Council granted fifteen months salary for the project, and art historian Ernst Jonas Bencard was able to start his term of appointment as senior research fellow in October 2004.
 At that time, it was still believed that the work could be completed within this time, but as soon as it became obvious that the material and especially the commentaries required far more time, an application was made for a further and considerably larger grant.
-In 2006, the Danish Agency for Culture granted the sum for the development of the database that the museum’s Letter Centre in collaboration with the company Oncotype had made the basis for making available the research into Thorvaldsen’s correspondence.
+In 2006, the Danish Agency for Culture and Palaces granted the sum for the development of the database that the museum’s Letter Centre in collaboration with the company Oncotype had made the basis for making available the research into Thorvaldsen’s correspondence.

 Unsuccessful applications were made to several foundations for finance for the research work, but success came at the beginning of 2006 – the Velux Foundation granted the crucial large sum needed to cover the establishment of a dedicated letter centre in Thorvaldsens Museum and to finance the work over five years including the salaries of three full-time art historians and a student assistant.
 Both Copenhagen Municipality and Thorvaldsens Museum undertook at the same time to contribute an annual sum to help carry out the project.
 Stig Miss was and remains responsible for the project with Bencard as the project leader, and the remaining art historians were appointed as quickly as possible: art historian Kira Kofoed in October 2006, art historian Inge Lise Mogensen Bech in January 2007, and the students Kirstine Reffstrup (February 2007), Maria Jørgensen and Marie-Louise Gelså Kirkelund (both September 2008).